Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Myth: ARFID only affects children

-It is often assumed that if you restrict your intake, you must be under-weight.
+It is often assumed that if you restrict your intake, you must be underweight.
 However, ARFID is not an exclusively low weight eating disorder.
 This means that for some, weight and growth will be impacted.
 This is because there is a restriction in the over-all energy eaten.
-But for others they may be normal or over-weight.
+But for others, they may be normal or over-weight.
 This is due to their limited range of foods containing a large amount of calories (energy).
 A person with ARFID can be malnourished, with micronutrient deficiencies, and yet ‘look’ well nourished.
-It is important that for those with ARFID, a judgement about severity or risk is not based only on weight.Myth: ARFID is just picky eating.
+It is important that for those with ARFID, a judgement about severity or risk is not based only on weight.Myth: ARFID is just ‘picky eating’

-ARFID is recognized as a mental health disorder in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
-There is more to ARFID than picky eating.
-Picky eating is often a phase and does not produce any significant long-term consequences.
+ARFID is recognised as a mental health disorder in the manuals we use for diagnosing psychiatric difficulties (DSM-5 and IDC-11).
+There is more to ARFID than ‘picky eating’.
+Selective eating is often a phase and does not produce any significant long-term consequences.
 With ARFID, a person avoids food to the point that their physical and psycho-social health is compromised.
-This is much more disruptive to a person’s life than picky eating is.Myth: It’s the parents’ fault
+This is much more disruptive to a person’s life than selective eating is.Myth: ARFID doesn’t cause serious health issues

 Tips and advice